Go! Go! Kokopolo 3D: Space Recipe for Disaster: Gameplay

 At its core, the game follows the same basic premise as the original, as the goal is to clear all stages of wandering enemies by angering them and luring them into the jaws of a carnivorous plant.
-As with the first game, this is done by approaching enemies, scratching them, then running away whilst they chase you around the stage's mazelike structures.
+As with the first game, this is done by approaching enemies, scratching them, then running away whilst they chase the player around the stage's mazelike structures.
 Large combinations of enemies can be chained together if the player uses route efficiency to their advantage, and quick reflexes are needed to avoid obstacles.

 Once enemies are fed to the plant, they are digested and appear on the lower screen, where the player can use the touch pad to tap them for bonuses.
 This premise is repeated throughout the game's main stages, but many obstacles such as switches, traps and puzzles add to the variety to keep the player on their toes.

 Go!
 Go!
 Kokopolo 3D addresses some of the issues of the original, such as a more balanced difficulty curve, and an increased view area provided by the 3DS' higher resolution allows players to plan their routes better, giving extra time to react to obstacles.
-The limit imposed on the number of enemies that can be eaten at once from the first game has also been removed also to improve the flow of gameplay.
+The limit imposed on the number of enemies that can be eaten at once from the first game has also been removed to improve the flow of gameplay.

 The main story mode offers 3 different routes through the game, each traversed by one of the game's 3 main protagonists.
 Once each route is cleared, the final stages are unlocked.

 As per the original, secret cards can be unlocked in the stages, and this time they contain a specific enemy order, which allows players to find hidden Space Treasures, to access the proper ending.
 Boss stages now take place on the top screen only, and display a useful hint on the lower screen for convenience.
 The microphone is still used in several occasions to awaken sleeping enemies and a handful of other uses.

 The 3D aspect of the game is purely visual, as background planes are displayed further into the distance, to create the feeling of depth, and does not effect the gameplay in any way.